kristopolous/mansnip/README.md

 Some of them however, are very unwieldy and hard to navigate.

-For instance, let's say I was looking for the syntax for the built-in `declare` command inside of `bash(1)`.
+Let's say I was looking for the syntax for the built-in `declare` command inside of `bash(1)`.

 I would do

     $ man bash

 Then just simply search for the string "declare" with the "/" command!
+Easy peasy!

 Here's the problem:

     $ man bash | grep -c declare
     34

 There's 34 of them.
-I'll have to go through.
+I'll have to go through all by using the 'n' keystroke, which here stands for 'nope, nope, nope'.

+If I were to look for the syntax to the bash built-in command named `command` I'd be faced with a daunting 615 matches.
+Oh dear.

-"Oh wait", someone in the peanut gallery says "there's a faster way"
+"Oh wait", someone in the peanut gallery says "there's a faster way".

 Ok, here's the fastest I know of.
 Let's roll